bmaso/osm-games/content/bowling/OSM-Episode.md

 **Engineer's Notebook: An Equational Thinking Episode**

-| "The person who says he knows what he thinks but cannot express it usually does not know what he thinks.""
+| "The person who says he knows what he thinks but cannot express it usually does not know what he thinks."
     ― Mortimer J. Adler, How to Read a Book: The Classic Guide to Intelligent Reading

 ## Introduction